-Of the other financial obligations (other contracts), EUR 7,254k relates to affiliates.
+Of the other financial obligations (other contracts), EUR 7,415k relates to affiliates (prior year: EUR 7,254k).

 Contingent liabilities

 As of 31 March 2019, there were contingent liabilities from letters of comfort granted to the subsidiaries SMP Automotive Solutions Slovakia s.r.o. and SMP Automotive Technology Management Services Co.
 Ltd. in order to safeguard their business operations.